Frequently Asked Questions

-The 2020 forum is the fifth evolution of the event, with past events held in 2014 2015, 2016 and 2018.
+PPF2022 was the sixth evolution of the event, with past events held in 2014 2015, 2016, 2018, and 2020.
 During the bridge years, respectively, in 2017, the Forum sponsored a Holotropic Breathwork (TM) Weekend grand event — the largest gathering in Western Canada of Grof Transpersonal Training (GTT) certified facilitators; and in 2019, the Forum hosted a series of small workshops and professional training retreats.

-We humbly recognize the sacred, Indigenous lands that we live and work on.
-Collectively, we are on Turtle Island, aka Canada, with each of us living as guests on the unceded, ancestral lands of the Coast Salish, Snuneymuxw, Klahoose, Sliammon and Homalco; Victoria, Nanaimo and Cortes Island.
+PPF’s organizing committee members humbly recognize the sacred, Indigenous lands that we live and work on.
+Collectively, we are on Turtle Island, aka Canada, with each of us living as guests on the unceded, ancestral lands of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and Snuneymuxw Nations; Vancouver, Squamish, and Nanaimo.

 In 2020, we changed the forum venue to the Vancouver Island Conference Centre on unceded, ancestral Snuneymuxw territories, in Nanaimo, British Columbia.
 We also hosted the forum virtually, via livestream.

-We put out a call for volunteers about 6 – 9 months prior to our biennial conference.
+We put out a call for volunteers about a few months prior to our biennial conference.

 In 2020, we had 50 in-person attendees (per COVID restricted numbers for a gathering), as well as 400+ virtual attendees.
 In 2016 and 2018, about 200 – 300 people attended in-person at each respective forum.
 This is smaller than most conference events, allowing us to maintain an intimate atmosphere and cultivate relationships and learning for folks in attendance.